James Traficant: Early career

 At the start of his career, Traficant was the consumer finance director for the Youngstown Community Action Program.
 He taught courses on drug and alcohol dependency and recovery at Youngstown State University and Kent State University, as well as lecturing on drug and alcohol abuse for colleges and government agencies outside Ohio.
 In addition, Traficant taught at the Ohio Peace Officer Training Academy.
-He was the executive director of the Mahoning County Drug Program from 1971 to 1981, and Sheriff of Mahoning County from 1981 to 1985.
+He was the executive director of the Mahoning County Drug Program from 1971 to 1981, and sheriff of Mahoning County from 1981 to 1985.

 While serving as sheriff, Traficant made national headlines by refusing to execute foreclosure orders on several unemployed homeowners.
 This endeared him to the local population, which was dealing with a declining economy following the closures and relocations of steel making and steel-associated businesses.
 Traficant's career in Youngstown served as the focus of Crooked City: Youngstown, OH., a podcast produced by Marc Smerling.

 In 1983, he was charged with racketeering for accepting bribes.
 Traficant, who represented himself in the criminal trial, argued that he accepted the bribes only as part of his own alleged secret undercover investigation into corruption.
 Traficant was acquitted of the charges, becoming the only person ever to win a Racketeer Influenced and Corrupt Organizations Act (RICO) case while representing himself.

+U.S. House of Representatives (1985–2002)

 Publicity from the RICO trial increased Traficant's local visibility.
 He was elected in 1984 as a Democrat to Congress from Ohio's 17th District, defeating Lyle Williams, a three-term Republican incumbent.
 He was reelected eight times without serious opposition.